oasis-tcs/openc2-jadn/outline.md

 ## Abstract
 JSON Abstract Data Notation (JADN) is an information modeling language.
-It is based on the CBOR data model (JSON types plus byte string), but JADN types are designed to be information-centric rather than data-centric.
-JADN specifications consist of two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent a type instance using a specific data format.
+It is based on the CBOR data model (JSON types plus integers and byte strings), but JADN types are designed to be information-centric rather than data-centric.
+JADN specifications consist of two parts: abstract type definitions that are independent of data format, and serialization rules that define how to represent an instance of a type using a specific data format.

 A JADN schema is a structured information object that can be serialized and transferred between applications, displayed in multiple documentation formats such as tables and text-based data definition languages, and translated into concrete schemas for specific data formats.